-The U.S. Census reveals that Washington's non-English speaking population has grown large enough that voting materials in some counties must be translated to comply with the 1975 Voting Rights Act.
+The U.S. Census reveals that Washington's non-English speaking population has grown large enough that some counties must translate voting materials in compliance with the 1975 Voting Rights Act.

 The 26th

 Amendment to the

 U.S. Constitution

 lowers the voting

 age to 18.